Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Experiments

+From the heatmap in Figure~\ref{fig:unos}\subref{subfig:unos-heatmap}, we can readily tease apart some trends.
+For instance, of the 5 largest clusters, the one with the lowest median survival time contains patients who are older and whose heart donors are also older.
+In this cluster, there are also many patients who are either overweight or obese (BMI value of 25 kg/m$^2$ or higher), which is a known risk factor for survival of cardiac transplant patients \citep{russo2010effect}.
+The rightmost cluster with the highest median survival time contains mostly young patients with low weight, low BMI, and low donor age.

-From the survival curves in Figure~\ref{fig:unos}\subref{subfig:unos-survival-curves}, we see that these curves are much closer to each other compared to the survival curves we previously saw for the \textsc{support} dataset in Figure~\ref{fig:support-sft-survival-curves}.
-This is just by chance and if we look at more clusters concurrently, we can see a larger spread across survival curves.
-We can still tease out some trends among the five clusters shown, such as the magenta cluster (median survival time 10.19 years) tending to be the worst off initially, and the lime green cluster (median survival time 13.09 years) tending to have the highest probability of survival between around 8 to 27 years after a patient receives a heart transplant.
+From the survival curves in Figure~\ref{fig:unos}\subref{subfig:unos-survival-curves}, we can tease out some trends among the five clusters shown.
+For example, the blue cluster (median survival time 6.25 years) is nearly always the worst off among the five clusters shown.
+Meanwhile, the purple cluster (median survival time 11.66 years) tends to be among the worst off initially (along with the blue cluster) but then has a higher survival probability than the other four clusters shown after around 9 years.